M00setheM1ghty/Project3-NBAQuiz/README.md

 ## Audience:
 - This game is for everyone, since the given topic can be studied in the game.
-- I suppose it is more fun for sports or specifically for people interested in basketball.
+- I suppose it is more fun for people interested in sports, specifically basketball.
 _____________________________________________________________________________
 ### Design and UX
 ## How to play: